robenkleene/audio-references/maschine.md

 ## Hardware

+### Browsing Kits

+- `Browse` (magnifying glass): Choose projects and sounds
+- Push the decoder: Choose a sound
+- Kits are the eight pads icon
+- On the Mikro, navigating kits needs to be done with the mosue.

+### Commands

 - Set tempo by pressing `Tempo` then turning the encoder
 - Press `Pattern` then a pad to choose a pattern
 - Press `Shift+Tap (Metro)` to toggle the metronome